tomasherceg/dotvvm-docs/Pages/advanced-returning-files.md

 that generates the file and writes it to the response stream.
 Then you'll redirect the user to this presenter and that's it.

 The process described above is not much convenient.
-That's why DotVVM implements a mechanism which lets you just generate the file in your viewmodel command and deliver it to the client using the `Context.ReturnFile` function.
+That's why DotVVM implements a mechanism which lets you just generate the file in your viewmodel command and deliver it to the client using the `Context.ReturnFile` method.

 ### Registering the IReturnedFileStorage